marcoromanelli-github/docs/help/faq.md

 {% comment %}A web portal is currently under development.
 Once launched, your password can also be changed from the password reset page, [link to be provided].
 Log in using your username on Star.{% endcomment %}

-### What is the ssh key fingerprint for star.hofstra.edu?
+### What is the ssh key fingerprint for the Star cluster?

 The SHA256 key fingerprint is:
 `SHA256:W0NKVfQBl5FeOlOkoEIKIVsp1+47yIvzJAYMx6ECpwM`